jackcooperdev/CauldronDocs/pages/engine/tools/session.md

 ### getSession (sessionID)

-This functions gets the information assigned to the session
+This function gets the information assigned to the session

 ### destroySession (sessionID)